 Complete all data fields on the online application.
-Please submit your application only when it represents your best effort, and only after everything is complete.
-Take the GMAT or GRE (GMAT is preferred) and TOEFL, PTE Academic or IELTS, if required, before submitting your application, so that you can include your scores.
+Please submit your application only when it represents your best effort.
+If you have not taken the GMAT or GRE yet, please note your future scheduled test date in your application.
+Please do complete the TOEFL, PTE Academic, or IELTS, if required, prior to submitting your application.
 If you have already taken your required tests and sent your score reports to Vanderbilt, your scores will automatically be verified by Vanderbilt.
-Verified official score reports are required to complete your application.
-Submitting an incomplete application may significantly delay the processing and review of your file.
+Because we rely on the accuracy of self-reported test scores, it is not necessary to provide an official score report when you apply.
+You will be required to have the official test score sent to Vanderbilt University only if you accept an offer of admission.
 It is your responsibility to notify us of any scheduled retake or future date for test taking, so we can know when to expect updated scores.
 For international educational requirements, click here.

 - We require a separate unofficial transcript from every college or university you are attending or have attended.

 - If you are offered admission, you will be required to provide official transcripts from each institution you have attended.

 - If you have not graduated, and your conferred degree will be issued later, please wait to order a copy of your official transcript.
 Official transcripts must reflect the date that the degree was conferred and the degree awarded.

 - If you cannot calculate your cumulative GPA or convert it to a 4-point scale, leave the field blank.
 We will evaluate your academic record accordingly.

 - International degrees will have specific requirements required by Vanderbilt's University Registrar at the time of enrollment to verify the student’s degree.
 Please review the documents that will be required prior to beginning classes at Owen Graduate School of Management.